maheen055/maheen055/README.md

 **`Digital Craftsman (Electrical Engineer/Blogger/Innovator/Full-Stack Developer)`**

-Hello there! 👋 I'm Maheen Shoaib, an indie full-stack developer and electrical engineering enthusiast, embarked on a journey to shape the digital landscape.
+Hello there! 👋 I'm Maheen Shoaib, a Pakistani developer and electrical engineering enthusiast, embarked on a journey to shape the digital landscape.
 Currently pursuing a BASc. in Electrical Engineering at the University of Waterloo, I'm driven by a passion for constructing comprehensive solutions from concept to implementation.

 My coding endeavors reflect a commitment to precision and innovation.
 Armed with proficiency in C++, Java, and Python, I build projects that go beyond lines of code, addressing real-world challenges with a hands-on approach.
 From planning and design to solving complex problems, my projects exemplify a dedication to excellence.